NaissHairOffi/NaissHairOffi/README.md

 - 👋 Hi, I’m @NaissHairOffi
 - 👀 I’m interested in Data Science and Big Data topics
-- 🌱 I’m currently learning at INP-HB from Côte d'Ivoire
+- 🌱 I’m almni of International Data Science Institute from INP-HB (Côte d'Ivoire)
 - 💞️ I’m looking to collaborate on collaborative projects
 - 📫 How to reach me ...

 <!---
 NaissHairOffi/NaissHairOffi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.